bsdillon/DahlgrenTest/SQM/readme.md

  - .net 4 (mono will work fine on linux boxes)
  - java 8+ (`java.exe` must appear on `%PATH%`)
  - ANTLR (https://www.antlr.org/download.html, d/l the item under "Complete ANTLR 4.9.1 Java binaries jar")
+ - All external dependencies specified in code-to-be-analyzed be installed or available in system standard libraries

 New LLVM requirements: